ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 (any `EngineMain` main) there are several switches and configuration parameters you can use to configure your application module.

-If you start the application from the command line with `-config anotherfile.conf`, it will load the config file from the specific local file instead of from the resources.
+If you start the application from the command line with `-config=anotherfile.conf`, it will load the config file from the specific local file instead of from the resources.

 Using switches, you can, for example, override the bound port defined by executing: